1jour1vin

 Guide Hachette des vins

-A plot-based cuvée combining a drop of Viognier (5%) with Syrah, this Viallière spent 24 months in new oak.
-Its complex nose combines peach and kirsch with scents of undergrowth, fern and violets.
-Tasty, spice-laden fruit asserts itself on a full-bodied, fleshy palate, perfectly supported by ageing and fine, melted tannins.
-Elegant bitters punctuate the finish, adding a touch of freshness to this powerful red with promising balance.
+A single vineyard cuvée blending a touch of Viognier (5%) with Syrah, this Viallière was aged for 24 months in new barrels.
+The complex nose combines vine peach and kirsch with aromas of undergrowth, fern, and violet.
+Flavorful fruit bursting with spices dominates the full-bodied, fleshy palate, perfectly supported by the aging process and fine, mellow tannins.
+Elegant bitter notes punctuate the finish, adding a touch of freshness to this powerful red with promising balance.

 By acquiring this estate in 2006, founded in 1961 and expanded and modernized in the 1990s, Marcel Guigal added another jewel to his already richly decorated crown: a 12-hectare vineyard, planted mainly with "serine," an ancient variety of Syrah, which produces Côte-Rôtie and Condrieu wines.